braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_archival.md

 "Dormant users" are users who have had no activity in the last twelve months and:

-- Haven't used any mobile app or visited a website in an workspace in more than 12 months.
+- Haven't used any mobile app or visited a website in a workspace in more than 12 months.
-- Haven't received any messages from an workspace in more than 12 months.
+- Haven't received any messages from a workspace in more than 12 months.
 - Braze hasn't processed any data points for this user profile in more than 12 months.

 ## Spam blocking